Assistant Project Manager

 OMB Control Number 1250-0005

-Expires 5/31/2023
+Expires 04/30/2026

 Why are you being asked to complete this form?

-We are a federal contractor or subcontractor required by law to provide equal employment opportunity to qualified people with disabilities.
-We are also required to measure our progress toward having at least 7% of our workforce be individuals with disabilities.
-To do this, we must ask applicants and employees if they have a disability or have ever had a disability.
-Because a person may become disabled at any time, we ask all of our employees to update their information at least every five years.
+We are a federal contractor or subcontractor.
+The law requires us to provide equal employment opportunity to qualified people with disabilities.
+We have a goal of having at least 7% of our workers as people with disabilities.
+The law says we must measure our progress towards this goal.
+To do this, we must ask applicants and employees if they have a disability or have ever had one.
+People can become disabled, so we need to ask this question at least every five years.

 How do you know if you have a disability?

-• Autoimmune disorder, for example, lupus, fibromyalgia, rheumatoid arthritis, or HIV/AIDS
+• Autoimmune disorder, for example, lupus, fibromyalgia, rheumatoid arthritis, HIV/AIDS

 • Blind or low vision

-• Cancer
+• Cancer (past or present)

 • Cardiovascular or heart disease